-Made using the Cricut Maker and the awesome Cricut Scoring Wheel, these paper gems are really quite striking and make for some really gorgeous decorations — ours is currently pride of place on our kitchen windowsill!
+Made using the Cricut Maker and the awesome Cricut Scoring Wheel (available on Amazon), these paper gems are really quite striking and make for some really gorgeous decorations — ours is currently pride of place on our kitchen windowsill!

 We’ve got the full tutorial on how to make this Cricut Maker project, as well as a video for all you visual learners…

 Let’s get straight into it…